ImTwan/Bird-Classification/README.md

 The dataset for the Bird Classification is in this Google Drive link: https://drive.google.com/drive/folders/1lcTw5YuiHIYj-kABplIOiq3u5aZ21s6i?usp=sharing

-Make Sure you unzip the zip files.
+Make sure you unzip the zip files.